RustFestEU/paris.rustfest.eu/about-impl-days.md

 ---

-`impl Days` is a sibling event of RustFest&lt;Paris&gt;, sponsored by Mozilla. `impl Days` is an open-ended time for Rust contributors to collaborate in an active programming session.
+`impl Days` is a sibling event of RustFest&lt;Paris&gt;, sponsored by Mozilla and 1aim. `impl Days` is an open-ended time for Rust contributors to collaborate in an active programming session.
 It will take place on the two days following the RustFest talks and workshops,
 {{site.dates.impl_days_no_br}}.